On the Optimization and Stability of Sectorized Wireless Networks: Introduction

-To summarize, the main contributions of this paper include: \begin{enumerate}[topsep=3pt, itemsep=3pt] \item[(\emph{i})] A general sectorized multi-hop wireless network model and a comprehensive characterization of its capacity region based on matching polytopes, \item[(\emph{ii})] A distributed approximation algorithm that optimizes the sectorization of each node under a given network flow with performance guarantee, and \item[(\emph{iii})] Extensive simulations for performance evaluation of the proposed sectorized network model and algorithm. \end{enumerate} We also note that the developed sectorized network model and analysis are general and applicable to other networks that share similar structures of the connectivity and auxiliary graphs.
+To summarize, the main contributions of this paper include: \begin{enumerate}[topsep=3pt, itemsep=3pt] \item[(\emph{i})] A general sectorized multi-hop wireless network model and a comprehensive characterization of its capacity region based on matching polytopes, \item[(\emph{ii})] A distributed approximation algorithm that optimizes the sectorization of each node under a given network flow with performance guarantee, \item[(\emph{iii})] A specific sectorization, called Even Homogeneous Sectorization, which simplifies the characterization of the capacity region, speeds up the stabilization of the network under the backpressure dynamic policy and increases the capacity. \item[(iv)] \emph{Dynamic Sectorization Approaches}.
+We further extend our framework beyond a single fixed sectorization to a dynamic scenario, proposing both an efficient \emph{backpressure-based heuristic} for real-time sector reconfiguration and a \emph{throughput-optimal} solution leveraging maximum weighted b-matching. \item[(\emph{v})] Extensive simulations for performance evaluation of the proposed sectorized network model and algorithm.

+\end{enumerate} We also note that the developed sectorized network model and analysis are general and applicable to other networks that share similar structures of the connectivity and auxiliary graphs.

+The remainder of the paper is organized as follows: In Section~\ref{sec:related} we discuss related work.
+Section~\ref{sec:model} introduces the system model, interference assumptions and preliminaries.
+In Section~\ref{sec:auxiliary}, we define the auxiliary graph and demonstrate how feasible schedules of sectorized networks correspond to its matchings.
+Section~\ref{sec:flow-extension} presents our sectorization metrics, including flow extension ratio and sectorization gain.
+Section~\ref{sec:optimization} formulates the sectorization optimization and proposes a distributed approximation algorithm for the case of one-shot optimization decision.
+We then show in Section~\ref{sec:bipartite} how a special class of sectorization can induce bipartite auxiliary graphs, simplifying the analysis and accelerating stabilization.
+Section~\ref{sec:routing} discusses extensions to dynamic sectorization, including heuristic and throughput optimal routing approaches.
+Section~\ref{sec:evaluation} evaluates the proposed algorithms, Section~\ref{sec:future_directions} explores future directions and Section~\ref{sec:conclusion} concludes the paper.